ChristianBass/Fitbit-Sheet-Tracker/README.md

 **##Run the Script:**<br>
-- Once everything is set up, the script will automatically fetch data from Fitbit and update your progress every minute.<br><br><br><br>
+- Once everything is set up, you can run the main() function from the Apps Script editor to start fetching data.
+The script will automatically fetch data from Fitbit and update your progress every minute.<br><br><br><br>